ofmpaz/Deise_Maria/README.md

 - 👋 Hi, I'm @maria
-- 👀 I'm interested in learning Java and making my evolution available here
-- 🌱 I'm updating Java, C#, MySQL
+- 👀
-I'm 💞️ - trying on projects, ideas, innovations
+My name is Maria, I'm a systems analysis and development student I'm 💞️ - trying on projects, ideas, innovations
 - 📫 How to reach me https://www.linkedin.com/in/deise-andrade-228028232/
 <!---